-The Cancer Support Community (CSC), Association of Community Cancer Centers (ACCC), Leukemia & Lymphoma Society (LLS), Oncology Nursing Society (ONS), Stupid Cancer and the Ulman Fund for Young Adults have joined together to develop this eBook for people impacted by acute lymphocytic leukemia (ALL).
+The Cancer Support Community (CSC) has partnered with the Association of Community Cancer Centers (ACCC), Leukemia & Lymphoma Society (LLS), and Oncology Nursing Society (ONS) to develop this book for people impacted by acute lymphoblastic leukemia (ALL).
 It is our hope that it offers insight into understanding a diagnosis of cancer, making treatment decisions and coping with the emotional and practical challenges people with this type of cancer face.

 As you read, you will become part of a global cancer support community and find you are not alone.